 Given to the political science major whose senior thesis displays exceptional research, analytical rigor, and significance.

 - William Browning

-Established in 2005 to honor Dr. Freeman, retired professor of political science, and his contributions to the discipline of political science and to Lynchburg College.
+Established in 2005 to honor Dr. Freeman, retired professor of political science, and his contributions to the discipline of political science and to University of Lynchburg.
 The award is given to a top performing political science junior or senior who has attained a minimum GPA of 3.25 and who is interested in pursuing government service at any level, or graduate study in a government-related field.

 The Dr. James J. H. Price Award in Biblical Studies